Quantifying Fire Risk Index in Chemical Industry Using Statistical Modeling Procedure: Materials and Methods

+This formulation allows the model to capture global word co-occurrence patterns that help infer more stable topic–word associations.
+The conditional posterior for assigning a biterm to topic assignment $z$ is given by

 where $n_z$ is the number of biterms currently assigned to topic $z$, $n_{w|z}$ is the number of times word $w$ is assigned to topic $z$, and $\mathbf{z}_{-b}$ denotes topic assignments excluding the current biterm.
+Intuitively, this expression increases the probability of assigning a biterm to topics that already have high counts for its component words, while $\alpha$ and $\beta$ serve as smoothing hyperparameters controlling topic and word diversity.

 To address convergence issues that may arise from direct Gibbs sampling, we employ collapsed Gibbs sampling, which integrates out $\boldsymbol{\theta}$ and $\boldsymbol{\phi}_{z}$ by exploiting conjugacy of the Dirichlet–Multinomial distributions \citep{liu1994collapsed}.
 After sufficient sampling iterations, the posterior estimates of topic–word distributions and topic proportions are:

-After inference, the BTM yields both $\boldsymbol\phi_{w|z}$ and $\boldsymbol\theta_z$.
-Each topic is defined by its associated words and their probabilities, making it possible to compare topics by identifying their distinguishing word distributions.
-Because many words may appear across multiple topics with non-negligible probabilities, we focus on representative terms.
+Here, $M$ denotes the total number of unique words in the corpus and $K$ represents the number of latent topics.
+Accordingly, the terms $M\beta$ and $K\alpha$ act as normalization constants arising from the Dirichlet–Multinomial conjugacy, where $\beta$ and $\alpha$ control the concentration of word and topic distributions, respectively.
+Larger values of $\beta$ or $\alpha$ lead to smoother, less peaked distributions, while smaller values encourage more concentrated topic–word associations.

 Specifically, we construct a word–topic probability matrix $\mathbf{X}$ of dimension $N \times P$, where $N$ is the number of words and $P$ is the number of topics.
 To identify characteristic words, we compute two measures for each row of $\mathbf{X}$: (i) the coefficient of variation across topics, and (ii) the maximum probability.
 The coefficient of variation captures the relative dispersion of a word’s probabilities across topics, while the maximum probability identifies whether the word is strongly associated with at least one topic.
 Words with both high dispersion and high maximum probability are retained as representative terms, enabling more interpretable characterization of latent topics.